 A sweeping long driveway led us to the Mustard Seed Ballingarry a mere 10km from Adare Ireland.
 The mustard colored ex 19th-century convent now a stylish Country House sits majestically at the top of the hill in picturesque County Limerick.
-The Mustard Seed is one of the members of Ireland’s Blue Book and the Historic Hotels of Europe.
+The Mustard Seed is one of the members of Blue Book Ireland and the Historic Hotels of Europe.

 It was drizzling rain, misty and quite cold as we arrived and as we opened the door we were welcomed by a crackling open fire.
 Such a cozy and warm welcome on that cold afternoon.

 Location of The Mustard Seed Ballingarry County Limerick Ireland

 The Mustard Seed Ballingarry is only 50 minutes from Shannon Airport and situated in the traditional Irish village of Ballingarry just off the N21.

 The Mustard Seed is located in Ireland’s South West making it an easy base for traveling the Wild Atlantic Way.

 A Little Background History on the Mustard Seed Ballingarry

 We love a good story, and this is one of them.
 Apparently, the building was constructed in 1884 by the local Catholic Priest just to annoy the Protestant Rector of Ballingarry.
 Now, the Protestant Rector had built a quite large impressive building, and the Catholic Priest did not want to be outdone.
 After building his desired residence the Catholic Priest sold it to the religious “Mercy Order” for 1 penny.
 The Sisters of the Mercy Order owned the property until 1995.
 Next to the main house was the primary school which the Nuns ran during their ownership.
 In the 1980s the convent sadly closed due to a lack of funds and dwindling vocations.
 After being occupied privately for a couple of years the house was then left to fall into disrepair and neglect.